 Without an inhabitant.
 Jer.
 51:37, NKJV

 The Book Of Signs accurately sees that these verses predict the destruction and abandonment of Babylon.
-However, what it ignores is that Isaiah and Jeremiah were written when Babylon was THE major world power and before the Israelites returned from the Babylonian Captivity.
+However, it ignores that Isaiah and Jeremiah were written when Babylon was THE major world power and before the Israelites returned from the Babylonian Captivity.
 No one in that day would have thought that Babylon could have been defeated and destroyed.
 These prophets prophesied that it would happen.
 Question: Did it happen?

 The present site [of Babylon], an extensive field of ruins, contains several prominent mounds. https://www.britannica.com/place/Babylon-ancient-city-Mesopotamia-Asia/The-ancient-city

-As foretold by Old Testament prophets, the grand ancient city fell to the Persians in 539 B.C.E. and slowly crumbled over centuries of foreign invasions and occupations…If you took a trip to Babylon today, located 55 miles (85 kilometers) south of Baghdad, you'd see a tacky recreation built by Saddam Hussein in the 1970s that's been partially destroyed by decades of war.
+As foretold by Old Testament prophets, the grand ancient city fell to the Persians in 539 B.C.E. and slowly crumbled over centuries of foreign invasions and occupations…If you took a trip to Babylon today, located 55 miles (85 kilometres) south of Baghdad, you'd see a tacky recreation built by Saddam Hussein in the 1970s that's been partially destroyed by decades of war.
 It's a sad ending to such a fabled city. https://history.howstuffworks.com/history-vs-myth/babylon.htm

 Since we know for a fact that Babylon has been destroyed, as Isaiah and Jeremiah predicted, and we know from Scripture that part of their prophecy included that Babylon would never be inhabited again, how can we have a revived Babylonian Empire?
-I don’t see how it is possible unless the Scripture is wrong - which is a conclusion that no conservative Christian would make.
+I don’t see how it is possible unless the Scripture is wrong - a conclusion no conservative Christian would make.
 The Book Of Signs does not even attempt to explain this discrepancy.
 Instead, it simply propels the Isaiah and Jeremiah prophecies into the future and applies them to a supposed revived Babylonian Empire.
-Again, if the dispensational prophetic system cannot explain this, then every application of Scripture to a revived Babylon empire in this chapter cannot be accurate.
+Again, if the dispensational prophetic system cannot explain this, then every application of Scripture to a revived Babylonian empire in this chapter cannot be accurate.

 The Book Of Revelation is written in a prophetic style.
 The prophetic style often uses images and symbols to communicate Truth.
 The images enhance our understanding better than literal statements.